kaelynwong/test1/README.md

-This is a sample test file for learn git
+This is a sample test file for Kaelyn to learn github

+Wei Pin teaching her